A guide to ‘Purchase Necessary’ promotions

 - Again – if you win, you’ll get the winning notification immediately, either online, by email or by text

-- For some promotions, you enter your unique code via text or online for a prize draw rather than an instant win.
+- For some promotions, you enter your unique code, batch code or bar code via text or online for a prize draw rather than an instant win.
 There may be hourly or daily prizes, or perhaps just one draw for a big holiday prize.

 - For some promotions, as well as having a chance at an instant win prize you’re also entered into a draw for a grand prize – eg. Yeo Valley had an instant win for a camper van (nobody won!), but all losing entries went into a draw for a second camper van

-- For ‘Rewards Club’ promotions, codes from packs are required and can be exchanged for prize draw entries – eg. Patersons Shortbread, Yeo Valley, Anchor Butter
+- For ‘Rewards Club’ promotions, codes from packs are required and can be exchanged for prize draw entries – eg. Yeo Valley

 - If you win, you’ll find out either after the end of the draw window (eg. at the end of the hour), or after the final closing date of the promotion